 Finally, in addition to these types that I mentioned we could differentiate a fifth set of substances, which are those that, in principle, bind to the water of our skin to prevent it from evaporating.
 I say in principle because their effectiveness is rather questionable when it comes to keeping our skin effectively hydrated, and among them we find collagen.
 As you know, collagen is responsible for keeping our skin elastic and flexible, and its levels decrease over the years.
 Today, many products sell you that you are going to get younger skin thanks to the fact that they incorporate collagen in their composition.
 The reality is that if it is not applied by injecting it into the deeper layers of the skin, that collagen will not give you much of a result.

 As you can see, there are many types of moisturizers, so with this guide I hope I can help you find yours.
+To me, some clear favorites are the Klairs Supple Preparation All-Over Lotion, which you can find on Wishtrend and on Yesstyle or the Klairs Freshly Juiced Vitamin E Mask, which you may find on Wishtrend and on Yesstyle.
 I hope this guide has helped you to know what type of moisturizer that best suits your skin type and your needs.
 In any case, if you have any questions, do not hesitate to leave me a comment and I will answer you as soon as possible.

 If you liked this post and want to continue learning about your skin and how to take care of it, you will be interested in taking a look at these: